 How this code works

-When you double click on any cell this code triggers and check if the cell you on which you have double clicked is in column 2 or not.
+When you double-click on any cell this code triggers and checks if the cell on which you have double-clicked is in column 2 or not.

 And if a cell has a checkmark already then you remove it by double-clicking.

-6. Add Green Check Mark with Conditional Formatting
+6. Add a Green Check Mark with Conditional Formatting